Project 440 Key Staff

 Joseph Conyers, Executive Director

-Assistant Principal Bass of The Philadelphia Orchestra, Joseph was named Music Director for the School District of Philadelphia's All City music program.
+Assistant Principal Bass of The Philadelphia Orchestra, Joseph was named Music Director for the School District of Philadelphia's All City music program in 2015.
 He and two other musicians founded the Savannah Chamber Players in Georgia in 2007.
 When Joseph joined The Philadelphia Orchestra, he brought Project 440 (formerly Savannah Chamber Players) to Philadelphia and has worked tirelessly ever since to ensure the organization's success.

 Julie Flower, Managing Director